Teign Valley line

-The Teign Valley line was a single-track railway line that ran from Heathfield, Devon, to Exeter via the Teign Valley.
+The Teign Valley line was a single-tracked railway line that ran from Heathfield to Exeter, via the Teign Valley, in Devon, England.
 It joined the South Devon main line at Exeter City Basin Junction.
+The line was open to passenger services between 1882 and 1958.

 History

 Opening

-The Teign Valley Railway Company was given Royal Assent in 1863 and opened on 9 October 1882, branching from the Moretonhampstead and South Devon Railway's station at Heathfield, to Christow.
-In 1903 the line was extended to Exeter.
+The Teign Valley Railway Act 1863 (26 & 27 Vict. c. clix) was given royal assent in 1863 and the line opened on 9 October 1882, branching from the Moretonhampstead and South Devon Railway's station at Heathfield, to Christow.
+Under the Exeter Railway Act 1903 (3 Edw.
+7. c. xv) the line was extended by the Exeter Railway Company from Christow to a junction near Exeter St Thomas station.
 It served mineral quarries in the valley and had a passenger service.
 For a brief time there was an engine shed at Ashton.

 Decline

 The mineral traffic that had provided much of the line's revenues was also its downfall, as the quarries provided roadstone for Devon's expanding and improving road network.
 In the 1920s and 1930s, the new motor bus services meant that passenger traffic dwindled.
 The mineral traffic soon followed.
 Meanwhile, the Great Western Railway placed camp coaches in some of the stations providing holiday accommodation.
 A small station was opened at Chudleigh Knighton Halt on 9 June 1924.